• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 Friends Pay You Back Day KTLA News David Rae Financial Planner LA

-Financial Planner LA David Rae on the KTLA Morning News Sharing tips for Volunteers to deduct their expenses.
+Progressive Financial Planner LA David Rae, on the KTLA Morning News, is sharing tips for volunteers to deduct their expenses.

 Live for Today, Plan for a Richer Tomorrow.

 DAVID RAE, CFP®, AIF® is a Los Angeles Certified Financial Planner with DRM Wealth Management.
-A regular contributor to Forbes.com, Advocate Magazine, Huffington Post, Investopedia not to mention numerous TV appearances.
+A regular contributor to Forbes.com, Advocate Magazine, Huffington Post, and Investopedia, not to mention numerous TV appearances.
 He helps smart people across the USA get on track for their financial goals.
-For more information visit his website at www.davidraefp.com
+For more information, visit his website at www.davidraefp.com

-For more Volunteer Tax Deduction tips check out this video from KTLA LA News.
+For more tips on volunteering tax deduction, check out this video from KTLA LA News.

 Tackle Tax Season Tips Video KTLA News